Fibromyalgia For Dummies - Roland Staud - E-Book

 Thinking about pain is certainly no fun, and yet pain is part of what makes us alive and human.
 But when pain runs rampant in our bodies, extracting particular pain in certain parts of it, it becomes a major problem, and fibromyalgia pain can be very intense.
 I talk about the purpose of pain and how and why it needs to be managed in Chapter 4.
 It may sound like a chapter to avoid, but hold on!
 You need to read it because it includes some important and useful ideas.

-And by the way, I’m not just saying that I believe that the pain and symptoms of fibromyalgia are real because I’m a nice guy who doesn’t want to hurt your delicate feelings.
-I think that I am here to help you, but even more important, I’m a physician who’s a clinical researcher, and I’ve proven in my studies on the pain of people with fibromyalgia that their pain (and yours) is real.
+And by the way, I’m not just saying I believe the pain and symptoms of fibromyalgia are real because I’m a nice guy who doesn’t want to hurt your delicate feelings.
+I am here to help you, but even more importantly, I’m a physician who’s a clinical researcher, and I’ve proven in many studies on the pain of people with fibromyalgia that their pain (and yours) is real.

-My studies, as well as the studies that have been done by other researchers, have shown that the pain sensations experienced by people with fibromyalgia (especially women) are actually more intense, and the pain lasts longer than does the pain of people who don’t have fibromyalgia.
+My studies, as well as the studies performed by other researchers, have shown the pain sensations experienced by people with fibromyalgia (especially women) are actually more intense, and the pain lasts longer than does the pain of people who don’t have fibromyalgia.
 Read Chapter 4 for further information on the ins and outs of fibromyalgia pain.

 Considering Who Gets Fibromyalgia

-Just about anyone of any age can develop fibromyalgia, but most research so far indicates that the majority of people with FMS are of the female persuasion, partly because women are more sensitive to pain than men.
+Just about anyone of any age can develop fibromyalgia, but most research indicates the majority of people with FMS are females, partly because women may be more sensitive to pain than men.
 This is a time where a little equal opportunity of pain would be preferable (if you’re a woman).
 But who gets fibromyalgia isn’t about fairness.

 What about children and adolescents?
-Do they have fibromyalgia?
+Do they ever have fibromyalgia?
 Sadly, yes.
-If your child or teenager has FMS, he may have a difficult time because most physicians, as well as the general public, still don’t realize that kids can experience chronic pain from FMS.
-Instead, they think kids are faking it when they say that they’re too sick to go to school.
-Maybe they are, but then again, maybe they’re not.
-Skip ahead to Chapter 20 for some advice on how to tell the difference.
+If your child or teenager has FMS, they may have a difficult time because most physicians, as well as the general public, don’t realize kids can experience chronic pain from FMS.
+Instead, they think kids are faking it when they say they’re too sick to go to school.
+Maybe they are, but then again, maybe not.
+Skip ahead to Chapter 20 for more information.

 Looking at Related Medical Problems

-For example, suppose that one of your primary symptoms is extreme fatigue, possibly to the point of total exhaustion — even though you haven’t been doing anything more strenuous than using the remote control to change channels.
-This action may use up one calorie or less, but you feel like you’ve climbed Mount Everest.
+For example, suppose one of your primary symptoms is extreme fatigue, possibly to the point of total exhaustion — even though you haven’t been doing anything more strenuous than playing a game on your phone.
+This action may use one calorie or less, but afterwards, you feel like you’ve climbed Mount Everest.
 Maybe your problem is fibromyalgia, but maybe not.

-Extreme tiredness is one of the possible symptoms of many medical problems, including hypothyroidism, anemia, chronic fatigue syndrome, Lyme disease, arthritis, and — oh, yes — fibromyalgia, too.
+Extreme tiredness is a possible symptom of many medical problems, including hypothyroidism, anemia, chronic fatigue syndrome, Lyme disease, arthritis, and — oh, yes — fibromyalgia, too.
 No wonder sorting it all out can be so hard sometimes!
 To find out more about illnesses often confused with FMS, and how doctors sort them out, read Chapter 6.

 Only your physician can diagnose you with fibromyalgia and then treat you.
 Reading this book is a very good idea, but it still doesn’t really cut it when it comes to making an actual diagnosis in your own individual case.
 What I can give you is a simple self-test to use to help you determine if you may have fibromyalgia syndrome.